-Drop profiles:

-Loss priority Protocol Index Name [defau]t_dron_profile]
+Drop profiles: Loss priority Low Protocol any Index 1 Name [default-drop-profile]

-LOW any 1

 Medium low any 1 [default-drop-profile]

 Medium high any 1 [default-drop-profile]

 High any 1 [default-drop-profile]

-What It Means These output examples show a summary of configured CoS components.
+These output examples show a summary of configured CoS components.
 Verify the following information:

 - Logical Interface-Name of the multilink bundle and the CoS components applied to the bundle.
-The sample output shows that the multilink bundle is ls-0/0/0.0, and the CoS scheduler-map s_map is applied to it. - Classifier-Code points, forwarding classes, and loss priorities assigned to the classifier.
+The sample output shows that the multilink bundle is Is-0/0/0.0, and the CoS scheduler-map s_map is applied to it. - Classifier-Code points, forwarding classes, and loss priorities assigned to the classifier.
 The sample output shows that a default classifier, ipprec-compatibility, was applied to the Is-0/0/0 interface and the classifier classify_input was applied to the ge-0/0/1 interface. - Scheduler-Transmit rate, buffer size, priority, and loss priority assigned to each scheduler.
-The sample output displays the data, voice, and network control schedulers with all the configured values. - For complete descriptions of show class-of-service commands and output, see the Related Topics JUNOS Protocols, Class of Service, and System Basics Command Reference.
+The sample output displays the data, voice, and network control schedulers with all the configured values.

+For complete descriptions of show class-of-service commands and output, see the JUNOS System Basics and Services Command Reference.